sanjanapaluri/Powerbi_Projects/README.md

 Any MSME type suppliers must be paid with 45 days as per governmet rules,Non MSME are considered as big companies this rule does not applies.

  + ## 👉 Recommendations :
- + - Supplier Overview : Gives us suppliers status and its capabilities.
+ + -Supplier Overview : Gives us suppliers status and its capabilities.
 This will help the responsible buyer get a fouced quick insight for the suppliers.
- + - Volume Movement : Help analyze the purchase volume and tonnage volume movement throughout different years for past comparisions and business planning.
+ + -Volume Movement : Help analyze the purchase volume and tonnage volume movement throughout different years for past comparisions and business planning.